Jumpscale/8/README.md

 # Jumpscale 8 Home Page

-starting point for jumpscale 8, has the story cards &amp; wiki starting points
+starting point for JumpScale 8, has the story cards &amp; wiki starting points

 - kanban: [https://waffle.io/Jumpscale/home](https://waffle.io/Jumpscale/home)

 ## features of jumpscale 8
-- core structure is clean & modular & properly organized under j.clients, j.sal, ...
+- Core structure is clean & modular & properly organized under j.clients, j.sal, ...
-- documentation generated for all classes in js8 (there is a tool for that)
+- Documentation generated for all classes in js8 (there is a tool for that)
-- ays fully working (At Your Service)
+- AYS fully working (At Your Service)
   - the core using nothing but ssh & git repo
   - ays robot with telegram support
 - logging & stats to redis aggregator